kgateway-dev/kgateway/docs/content/guides/security/auth/apikey_auth/_index.md

 {{< /tabs >}}

 ## Creating a Virtual Service
 Now let's configure Gloo to route requests to the upstream we just created.
 To do that, we define a simple Virtual Service to match all requests that:

-- contain a `Host` header with value `foo` and
+- Contain a `Host` header with value `foo` and
-- have a path that starts with `/` (this will match all requests).
+- Have a path that starts with `/` (this will match all requests).

 {{< tabs >}}
 {{< tab name="kubectl" codelang="yaml">}}